O0mix0O/MIM-moreagilityblueprints-fixed/README.md

 ## Features

-- **Save Up to 30 Blueprints**
+- **Save Up to X Blueprints**
-  Players can now store and manage up to 30 different agility blueprints.
+  Players can now store and manage as many different agility blueprints as they choose.
 Each blueprint saves the configuration of obstacles, pillars, and other agility course data.

 - **Custom Load and Save Menus**
   Updated Load and Save menus with a scrollable UI for improved usability.